What is Hormonal Imbalance and How to Fix it?

 Can stress upset my hormones?

 It’s absolutely right.
 Stress disrupts your body’s hormonal balance.
 Too much stress affects your menstrual cycle and causes infertility in women.
-The people who are suffering from chronic stress, depression, and anxiety are at a higher risk of health problems such as high blood pressure, insomnia, thyroid issues, fatigue, and especially gastrointestinal issues like diarrhea and constipation.
+People who are suffering from chronic stress, depression, and anxiety are at a higher risk of health problems such as high blood pressure, insomnia, thyroid issues, fatigue, and especially gastrointestinal issues like diarrhea and constipation.
 By and large, when stress creates a hormonal imbalance, it affects your entire life badly and negatively.

 Useful Tips to Manage Your Stress Hormones at Home